On this page

 - You were receiving an Australian widow’s pension or allowance (or a partner allowance) immediately before you reached your pension eligibility age.
 If you are in this situation, you can simply apply to transfer to the age pension once you reach the eligibility age.

 Are there any exceptions?

-In addition, refugees, former refugees and their family members have a qualifying residence exemption.
-This allows them to qualify for the Australian Age Pension if they meet all of the other eligibility requirements.
+Refugees, former refugees and their family members are also exempt from the residency requirements for the Age Pension if they meet all the other eligibility requirements.

 Can you claim the Australian Age Pension if you live overseas?